Mag1cByt3s/MagicDump/README.md

 <br>

 ## Roadmap
-- Add support for Pass-the-Hash and Pass-the-Ticket authentication.
+- Add support for Pass-the-Ticket authentication.
 - Integrate more advanced credential dumping techniques.
 - Encrypt logs and dumps for security.